 Soak the pressure transducer catheter (size: 1 Fr) in 0.9% saline at room temperature for at least 30 min before the hemodynamic experiment.

+Filter 2,2,2-Tribromoethanol solution with 0.22 μm filter and store in 4-degree refrigerator.

+Prepare cleaned surgery tools and supplies such as gloves for surgery.

 Prepare 10 mL of 1.0% digestive enzyme solution for catheter cleaning.

 Connect the pressure transducer catheter to a pressure-volume system.